 The recent influx of EVs has brought with it a need for charging infrastructure.
 Businesses, governments and utilities have been installing charging stations across the country, and according to the U.S. Department of Energy’s Alternative Fuels Data Center, there are tens of thousands of locations currently available.

+The move toward EVs is expected to continue, especially with the investments and commitments from major auto manufacturers — nearly every manufacturer is developing or selling an EV.
 But how and why did this all get started?
 Let’s step back and take a look at the history of electric transportation.

-The end of the 19th century and the beginning of the 20th century saw great progress for electric vehicles.
-In fact, electric cars made up close to 40 percent of the U.S. market at one point, and electric taxi fleets were transporting passengers in both New York City and London.
-These cars were known for their smooth and quiet rides, unlike their steam- or gasoline-based counterparts, and they were also easy to drive and maneuver.
+The end of the 19th century and beginning of the 20th century saw great progress for EVs.
+They made up close to 40% of the U.S. market at one point, and electric taxi fleets were transporting passengers in both New York City and London.
+The vehicles were known for their smooth, quiet rides, unlike their steam or gasoline counterparts, and they were easy to drive and maneuver.
 Early gasoline cars required a hand-crank to switch gears, which was a hassle and potentially dangerous.
-Electric vehicles quickly became the transportation method of choice, particularly for short trips around the city.
+EVs quickly became the transportation method of choice, particularly for short trips around the city.